CIFF's Points North Adds a Fellowship for Docmakers

 Flynn: We get a wide range of experience level, subject matter, and stage of production—pre-pro and rough cut.
 We look for films that are very visual, can play well on the big screen, and have strong characters.
 We also look at the passion of the filmmaker.
 Sometimes we help filmmakers who may not have received support elsewhere.
 But other times we go with more established filmmakers.
 It’s exciting to cover new filmmakers—like we did with Mike Attie and the In Country team.
 We hope Points North is a lauching pad for a new generation of filmmakers to be discovered.

-The application deadline for the Points North Fellowship is July 25th.
-To apply, go to the CIFF website http://camdenfilmfest.org/pointsnorth.
+The application deadline for the Points North Fellowship was July 25th.
+Fellows to be announced on September 3rd.
+To learn more, go to the CIFF website http://camdenfilmfest.org/pointsnorth.